Back to Blog

 Market Replay Trains: Discretionary Execution and Pattern Recognition

-Market replay software takes a historical market session — say, January 15, 2023 — and presents the data to you one bar at a time, in real time, as if you were watching it unfold live.
+Market replay (or chart replay) takes a historical market session and presents the data to you one bar at a time, in real time, as if you were watching it unfold live.
 You make manual trade decisions based only on what is visible at that moment.
 You cannot scroll forward.
 You cannot see tomorrow's candles.

 This prevents hindsight bias.
 It forces you to build the pattern recognition, discipline, and speed that live markets demand, without the time constraint of waiting for real market hours.
 A trader can compress months of chart exposure into a single weekend of dedicated replay sessions.